Saeculo exeunte

 Saeculo exeunte is an encyclical of Pope Pius XII in which he honors Portugal at the celebration of its 800th anniversary.
 A large part of the encyclical deals with the missionary activities of Portugal and the need to modernize missionary work.
-It was given at Rome, June 13, 1940, in the second year of his pontificate.
+It was given in Rome, June 13, 1940, in the second year of his pontificate.

 Summary

 The Pontiff reviews Portuguese history, mentioning among others explorers like Henry the Navigator and Vasco da Gama, who took missionaries along while making discoveries: Their illustrious example greatly inspired the Catholic world, including the spirited citizens of your fatherland, to promote more widely the works of the apostolate.
 Afonso de Albuquerque and João de Castro governed the Portuguese colonies, giving protection and assistance to the Catholic missionaries.